EighteenZi/rocksdb_wiki/Basic-Operations.md

 ## Statistics

 To be able to efficiently tune your application, it is always helpful if you have access to usage statistics.
 You can collect those statistics by setting <code>Options::table_properties_collectors</code> or <code>Options::statistics</code>.
 For more information, refer to <code>rocksdb/table_properties.h</code> and <code>rocksdb/statistics.h</code>.
 These should not add significant overhead to your application and we recommend exporting them to other monitoring tools.
+See [[Statistics]].
+You can also profile single requests using [[Perf Context and IO Stats Context]]

 ## Purging WAL files